Teriyaki is an MFA in film directing with several decades of professional experience in media production.

 So, the conclusion is quite obvious: Get yourself a good microphone.
 Whether you'll be using it outside in the field or in your home studio, a good microphone will easily act as a real value-multiplier in anything you do involving real-world voices and sounds.

-But what kind of a microphone would be the best for you?
-Well it depends... mostly on what type of sound you plan to record with it.
+But what kind of microphone would be the best for you?
+Well, it depends... mostly on what type of sound you plan to record with it.
 Read on, gentle reader...

 The type of microphone you'll want to buy depends on the kind of content you produce and where you are producing it.
 With that in mind, the most important characteristics of a microphone are its polar pattern (how sensitive it is to sounds coming from different directions) and its ergonomics: how you physically use it, the size of it, where it can be mounted etc.

 In the case of a typical talking head vlog (or podcast, for that matter), where you alone talk to your audience in an enclosed space, a unidirectional (or cardioid) studio microphone is the one you should be looking for.
 "Cardioid" means "heart-shaped" and describes the pattern of a microphone's sensitivity to the sound space around it - whatever is in front is the loudest, but it also does register a bit of ambient sound from the sides.
 This is ideal if you want your speech to be loud and clear yet not completely disembodied.
 Subconsciously, your audience will perceive you as a more "real" person if your sound includes some ambiance of the space you physically reside in.
 In short, it gives you more "realness"—quite an important factor in videos where you want to engage and capture your audience on a personal level.